 Check how much service charges are and which services they specifically cover, such as cleaning and heating.
 Establish what facilities you may be sharing with other tenants.
 Service charges are an additional cost to the rent and can be more expensive than if you organise them yourself.

 You have the right to ask the landlord for a summary of how the service charge is calculated and for any paperwork supporting the summary eg receipts.
 Your landlord must provide this information as it is a criminal offence not to.
-See the Royal Institution of Chartered Surveyors’ code of good practice on service charges.
+See service charges in commercial property.

 You have the right to remain in occupation of the premises and renew the lease once it expires, unless you and your landlord have agreed otherwise.
 However, there are specific cases when the landlord can refuse to grant a renewal.
 See business leases: renewing and ending.